romainreignier/meta-rauc-qemux86/README.md

 # `meta-rauc-qemu`

-This meta has been created in order to demonstrate how to use [meta-rauc](https://github.com/rauc/meta-rauc) on a x86 taget using grub (and maybe later, UEFI directly).
+This meta has been created in order to demonstrate how to use [meta-rauc](https://github.com/rauc/meta-rauc) on a x86 taget.

-To ease the demonstration, qemu is used.
+To ease the demonstration, [QEMU](https://www.qemu.org/) is used.

 **WARNING the meta is not finished yet and does not work.**